-CREATe is an acronym for Creativity, Regulation, Enterprise and Technology.
+CREATe is the UK Copyright & Creative Economy Centre.
+The name is an acronym for Creativity, Regulation, Enterprise and Technology.
 We were established in 2012 as the result of a competition for a national centre for “copyright and new business models in the creative economy”.
 As the only UK research centre funded jointly by AHRC (Arts and Humanities Research Council), EPSRC (Engineering and Physical Sciences Research Council) and ESRC (Economic and Social Research Council), we conceived and delivered an interdisciplinary research programme at the intersection of law, technology, social sciences and humanities.

 In 2017, we received follow-on funding from the AHRC.
 In 2018 and 2020, we won two large grants as part of the AHRC Creative Industries Policy & Evidence Centre (PEC) and the H2020 project “reCreating Europe: Rethinking digital copyright law for a culturally diverse, accessible, creative Europe”.
 We are now a University of Glasgow research centre hosted by the School of Law (a global top 50 law school).
 We provide resources and new research of national and international significance as part of the University’s Advanced Research Centre (ARC).